Calamagrostis foliosa

-Calamagrostis foliosa is a species of grass known by the common name leafy reedgrass.
-It is endemic to northern California, where it grows in the forests and scrub on the coastline.
+Calamagrostis foliosa is a species of grass known by the common name Cape Mendocino reed grass or leafy reed grass.
+It is endemic to the Lost Coast in northern California, where it grows in the forests and scrub on the coastline.

 Description

 Calamagrostis foliosa is perennial bunchgrass, producing a tuft of stems 30 to 60 centimeters tall.
 The leaves are mostly located about the base of the stems.

 The inflorescence is a dense, narrow sheaf of spikelets up to 12 centimeters long.
 The fruit of each spikelet is tipped with a bent awn.